Evangelical Church in Central Germany

 - member church of the Evangelical Church in Germany (Evangelische Kirche in Deutschland, EKD)

-- Ecumenical Church Council (Ökumenischer Rat der Kirchen, ÖKR)
+- World Council of Churches (Ökumenischer Rat der Kirchen, ÖKR)

 - Community of Protestant Churches in Europe (Gemeinschaft evangelischer Kirchen in Europa GEKE)